 - Certain medications like those for depression, cancer, ulcers, or heart disease.

 - Dietary or herbal supplements

 Gynecomastia can initially present as a lump of fatty tissue under the nipple.
 The swelling in the breasts may be even or uneven.
 Most patients have some asymmetry between the two breasts.

-Dr. Azouz evaluates each patient with a history and physical exam.
+Dr. Azouz evaluates each teen patient with a history and physical exam.
 When indicated Dr. Azouz is able to contour the chest with liposuction and removal of gynecomastia and fatty tissue.
 Dr. Azouz routinely camouflages small incisions around the areola and does not use drains.
-Liposuction and removal of gynecomastia is routinely performed as a day surgery and many patients report experiencing little pain after surgery.
+Liposuction and removal of gynecomastia are routinely performed as day surgery and many patients report experiencing little pain after surgery.
 Dr. Azouz will guide aftercare and advise patients on when to return to light and heavy physical activity.

 Dallas Top Gynecomastia Surgeon Dr. Azouz will evaluate the teen patient and will advise the best treatment possible.
 Schedule an appointment with Dr. Azouz at Azouz Plastic and Cosmetic Surgery in Dallas, TX.
 Call (972) 702-8888 or request an appointment online.